Book A Demo

 6. Lawful Bases for Processing

-Performance of a contract.
+• Performance of a contract.

-Compliance with legal obligations.
+• Compliance with legal obligations.

-Legitimate interests including cybersecurity and product improvement.
+• Legitimate interests, including cybersecurity, service administration, and product improvement.

-Explicit consent where required by law.
+• Explicit consent where required by law.

-Substantial public interest where applicable.
+• Substantial public interest where applicable.

-Establishment, exercise or defence of legal claims.
+• Establishment, exercise, or defence of legal claims.

 7. AI Governance and Regulatory Alignment